American Ninja Warrior: USA vs. The World: Stage 1

 Daniel Gil and Jake Murray both completed Stage 1 for Team USA, with Owen McKenzie also completing it for Team Europe.
 Gil finished with a time of 1:47.58.
 McKenzie finished with a time of 2:38.66.
 Murray finished with a time of 1:28.43, the fastest of the season.

 Leaderboard

 Stage 2

 Both Europeans Sean McColl and Stefano Ghisolfi completed Stage 2.
-Drew Drechsel was supposed to run the last heat, but he decided not to run, to stay fresh for Stage 3.
-Jessie Graff took his spot, and after a previous disappointing run on Stage 1, she redeemed herself by becoming the first woman to complete Stage 2, winning the heat for Team USA, and making this the POM Wonderful "Run of the Night".
+McColl finished with a time of 3:20.54, the fastest of the season.
+Drew Drechsel was supposed to run in the last heat for Team USA, but he decided to give up his spot to Jessie Graff, so he could stay fresh for Stage 3, and after a previous disappointing run on Stage 1, going out on Snake Run, she redeemed herself and became the first woman to complete Stage 2 with a time of 3:49.76, winning the heat for Team USA and making this the POM Wonderful "Run of the Night".

 Leaderboard

 Stage 3

 Josh Levin and Drew Drechsel both completed Stage 3 for Team USA, putting them on a list of only a handful of athletes to do so.
 Levin finished with a time of 6:41.09.
 Drechsel was listening to “I’ll Make a Man Out of You” from Disney’s Mulan during his run and ultimately won the competition for the Americans.